coast-framework/coast/README.md

              [:get "/todo/list" :todo.list/view]])
 ```

-Now we can check it out in the browser, there's no styling or anything so it's not going to look amazing, go to `http://localhost:1337/todo/list` to check out your handiwork.
+Now we can check it out in the browser, there's no styling or anything so it's not going to look amazing, start up a repl with `make repl` and run `(server/-main)` then go to `http://localhost:1337/todo/list` to check out your handiwork.

 Example projects and more coming soon...